bunnlii/Summoner-Sync/README.md

 After doing so click search and watch as the website starts grabbing info of the players put in

-**Clicking on the "About Me" tab will introduce you to the developers of the websites and has our github/linkedin to connect with us if anyone wants to reach out!**
+**Clicking on the "Meet The Team" tab will introduce you to the developers of the websites and has our github/linkedin to connect with us if anyone wants to reach out!**

 <img width="1248" height="826" alt="image" src="https://github.com/user-attachments/assets/eb6f322b-ca53-4958-a4de-61cbb58c5bed" />